marlonleon01/AirBnb-Experiences-React-Project/README.md

 # Airbnb Experiences Project

 ## Description
--I created this site as a way to practice building dynamic sites with React
+-I created this site as a way to practice building dynamic sites with React as a part of the scrimba react basics course
 -It help me learn the different syntax and how to make code composable.
 -It allowed me to learn how to import data from an array in javascript and use it to display information to user dynamically